 -

-Open Settings: Find the grey "Settings" app icon (it looks like a gear) on your home screen and tap it.
+Open Settings: Locate the "Settings" app on your home screen (it's a gray icon with gears).

 -